paulchernoch/feel/src/execution/engine-design.md

   - Store the new index value in "item index"
   - Duplicate the item
   - Store the new item in "item"
+  - This leaves a copy of item on the value stack

 There will be some swaps or rots involved.
 Add an "incr" op that performs the read, increment, and write in one go.